 The IRPS is an interdisciplinary research group combing expertise in anthropology, politics and sociology.
 Each of its research projects will, at some level, be conducted in response to globalisation, its causes and consequences, and religion.

 - Cities and Individuals and Gender and Religion

 The Institute for Health and Ageing

-The Institute for Health and Ageing (IHA) will be led by Professor Marita McCabe and based in Melbourne.
+The Institute for Health and Ageing (IHA) is led by Professor Marita McCabe and based in Melbourne.

 Professor McCabe is a highly regarded clinical, health, and forensic psychologist whose research addresses some of our society's key health concerns.

-Her appointment is an important step in our research intensification strategy and she will bring invaluable expertise to the University in the key priority area of health.
+Her appointment is an important step in our research intensification strategy and she brings invaluable expertise to the University in the key priority area of health.

 - Philosophy And Religious Studies (15)